Priyanksu/music-Scale-finder/README.md

 # 🎹 Music Scale & Chord Finder

 A Python-based music theory engine designed to identify scales and chords from user-provided notes.
-This project serves as the foundational "Phase 1" project for **Roadmap 2: AI, ML, DL, and NLP**.

 ## 🚀 Overview
 This tool allows musicians and developers to input a set of notes and instantly discover: